 An IVA is normally only available for people living in England, Wales & Northern Ireland.
-However if you have moved abroad you may still be eligible.
+However if you previously lived in the UK and have now moved abroad, you may still be eligible.

 Included in this article:

 - Can you start an IVA if you have moved Abroad?